Sazan: Medieval period

-Modern Era
+Modern era

-In 1815, it came under the protection of Britain along with the Ionian Islands, which were made an autonomous republic.
+After the end of the Napoleonic Wars in 1815, the island came under British control together with the Ionian Islands as part of the Treaty of Paris.
 In 1864, the island was ceded to Greece along with the Ionian Islands.
-But Greece did not occupy it, and it came under the de facto control of the Ottomans.
-It was not until the First Balkan War, in 1912, that Greece landed soldiers on the island and formally claimed it, calling it Sasona (Σάσωνα).
-After the end of the Second Balkan War in 1913, Italy and Austria-Hungary pressed Greece to evacuate all of southern Albania, including the island.
-Due to the risk of starting a war with Italy, Greece evacuated it.
+But Greece did not occupy it, thus allowing it to remain under the de facto control of the Ottomans, until 1912 when Greek forces landed to officially occupy the island.
+The end of the First Balkan War in 1913 saw Italy take control of the island and establish a military post there.

-Italy in turn occupied it on 30 October 1914, and established a military commander on the island, which is called Saseno in Italian.
 This was later ratified on 26 April 1915 by the secret Treaty of London.
 After World War I, Albania formally ceded the island to Italy on 2 September 1920 as part of the Albano-Italian protocol.
 The island was part of Italy from 1920 until after World War II, administratively part of Lagosta, in the province of Zara.
-In those years the Italian authorities built a lighthouse and some naval fortifications, and populated the island with a few families of fishermen relocated from Apulia.
-The island had its own local post office and issued special Italian stamps overprinted with "Saseno".
-The island was united to the Italian Governorate of Dalmatia in 1941 during World War II and ceded to Albania on 10 February 1947, under the postwar peace treaty with Italy.
+In those years, the Italian authorities built a lighthouse and some naval fortifications, and populated the island with a few families of fishermen relocated from Apulia.

+During World War II, Sazan was home to a base for German and Italian submarines.
+After the war, in 1947, the Paris Peace Treaty transferred sovereignty over the island to Albania.

 Post–World War II

 During the Cold War between the Soviet Union and the United States, Albania relied heavily on the Soviet Union.
-During that time, the Soviets built a base for Whiskey-class submarines and a chemical/biological weapons plant on the island and surrounding areas.
-The island stationed around 3,000 soldiers during this period.
-After the fall of communism four submarines remained at Pasha Limani port in the bay of Vlore.
-To this day, many Soviet-era gas masks can still be found scattered around the valley of the island.
+During that time, the Soviets built a base for Whiskey-class submarines and a chemical–biological weapons plant on the island and surrounding areas, and stationed around 3,000 military personnel there.
+However, the Soviet-Albanian split in the early 1960s marked the end of the Soviet naval presence on Sazan.
+After the fall of communism, four submarines remained at Pasha Limani port in the bay of Vlore.
+To this day, many Soviet-era gas masks can be found scattered around the valley of the island.

-The island now is uninhabited but there is a small Italo-Albanian naval base, of reportedly two soldiers, used mainly to counter contraband between southern Italy and Albania, as a training field for the British Royal Navy and as shelter for boats in nearby Albanian waters.
-There are approximately 3,600 nuclear bunkers which were built by Albania during the Cold War.
+The island is now uninhabited, but there is a small joint Italian—Albanian naval base, of reportedly two soldiers, used mainly to counter contraband between southern Italy and Albania, as a training field for the British Royal Navy, and as shelter for boats in nearby Albanian waters.
+There are approximately 3,600 nuclear bunkers that Albania built during the Cold War.
 There is also a villa on the island belonging to the former communist defence minister Beqir Balluku.
-In 2010, the island's surrounding sea waters, and those of adjacent Karaburun Peninsula were proclaimed a National Marine Park by the Albanian government.
+In 2010, the surrounding sea waters of the island and those of the adjacent Karaburun Peninsula were designated a National Marine Park by the Albanian government.